 LiteratureSelected literature will be provided on Canvas.

-Climate track, Global Environmental Change & Policy track), elective for
+track, Global Environmental Change & Policy track), Master students in

-Dr. J van Vliet, Prof. Dr. G. van der Werf, and Dr. N. Schutgens
+Dr. J van Vliet, Prof. Dr. G. van der Werf, Dr. S. Veraverbeke, and Dr.

-Recommended background knowledgeExperience with GIS, spatial analysis, and programming/scripting would
+Recommended background knowledgeAny additional experience with GIS, spatial analysis, and